voxxdevv/lc-iss/README.md

 # LumaCraft™ Design Language Roadmap

 **Document Version**: 2.0
 **Last Updated**: January 2025
-**Copyright**: © 2025 LumaCraft™.
-All rights reserved.

 ---

-## Legal Notice
+## Overview

-This design language roadmap is provided by LumaCraft™ for informational and educational purposes only.
-"LumaCraft™," "LumaMind™," "EndGPT™," and "PaletteAI™" are trademarks of LumaCraft™.
-All other trademarks belong to their respective owners.
-The design specifications and methodologies described herein are for reference purposes and may be used freely for educational and non-commercial applications.
+This design language roadmap is created to help developers, designers, and teams implement the LumaCraft™ visual identity and interaction patterns.
+The specifications, methodologies, and implementation guidelines provided here serve as a comprehensive reference for creating consistent, premium user experiences that align with LumaCraft™'s design philosophy.

 ---